 He said, “I wish my mother were here now.
 She always has a way to see the bright side of things.
 Bangladesh needs my mother right now for indeed a heavy, dark cloud hangs over the country.”

-“I believe the silver lining that she would find is perhaps that now, Bangladesh – owners, government, buyers, workers – has found renewed seriousness for dealing with workplace conditions and labor rights”, he added.
+“I believe the silver lining that she would find is perhaps that now, Bangladesh – owners, government, buyers, workers – has found renewed seriousness for dealing with workplace conditions and labour rights”, he added.
 The US envoy came up with the observation while addressing a conference titled “International Product Safety and Environmental Compliance” at a city hotel on Wednesday.

 He said, “In the name of all of us, I want the bereaved families to know that they are in our thoughts and prayers at this most difficult time.
 And to those injured in the fire, please accept our best wishes for a full and speedy recovery.”